-You've just been arrested for impaired or drunk driving in Wisconsin and are facing charges for operating while intoxicated (OWI).
-A lot has happened quickly and now you're left to choose your next step to help you defend against OWI charges.
-Stangl Law understands you have questions.
+A lot has happened quickly and now you're left to choose your next step in order to help defend against OWI charges.
+We understand you have questions.

 "What is 'Implied Consent?'"

-It's important to get answers to your questions right away from a knowledgeable attorney in order to start your defense against DUI, OWI, DWI, BAC and PAC charges in Wisconsin.
+It's important to get answers right away from a knowledgeable attorney in order to start your defense against DUI, OWI, DWI, BAC and PAC charges in Wisconsin.

 When law enforcement suspects a driver is intoxicated, they will pull that driver over to try to verify their suspicions.

-As part of their process of trying to determine whether or not you are under the influence of alcohol or drugs, they may ask you to perform various tests, called Field Sobriety Tests (FST).
-These can include walking a straight line heel to toe, reciting the alphabet, touching your finger to your nose and many other exercises.
+As part of their process of trying to determine whether or not you are under the influence of alcohol or drugs, they may ask you to perform various tests.
+These are called Field Sobriety Tests (FST) and can include walking a straight line heel to toe, reciting the alphabet, touching your finger to your nose and many other exercises.

-What you may not know is that you are not required by law to perform any of these tests.
+What you may not know is that, barring certain circumstances, you are not required by law to perform any of these tests.
 You absolutely may refuse; it is your right.
-It is always in your best interest to be polite to the police, including when refusing FST.
+That said, it is always in your best interest to be polite to the police, including when refusing FST.

 (Please note, if you are a commercial driver and are pulled over while operating under your CDL, you are required to submit to this testing as part of the terms of your license.)